‘Attack On Titan’ Season 2 Plans, Storyline Hinted By Director Tetsurō Araki?

-Attack On Titan, an immensely popular Japanese manga and anime will soon have the second season for the animated series.
-Director of AOT Season 2 was recently interviewed, and he has offered several new pieces of exciting information about the upcoming Japanese series.
+Attack On Titan, an immensely popular Japanese manga and anime, will soon have a second season.
+Tetsuo Araki, the director of AoT Season 2 was recently interviewed, and he has offered several new pieces of exciting information about the upcoming Japanese series.

-While several interesting tidbits about Attack On Titan Season 2 have surfaced recently, its director, Tetsuro Araki, recently offered a rather rare interview, and the English-subtitled version of the same was uploaded by Aniplus Asia.
-Incidentally, Araki was the director of the Season 1 of AOT, and he has not just been roped in for the sequel, but has also been promoted to the role of chief director.
-Interestingly, Araki is also the opening storyboard artist for the series, and hence, has a lot of insight into the highly anticipated Japanese series that has inspired quite few creative endeavors, including several games.
+While several interesting tidbits about Attack On Titan Season 2 have surfaced recently, its director recently offered a rather rare interview, and the English-subtitled version of the interview was uploaded by Aniplus Asia.
+Incidentally, Araki was the director of Season 1 of AoT, and he has not just been roped in for the sequel, but has also been promoted to the role of chief director.
+Araki is also the opening storyboard artist for the series, and hence, he has a lot of insight into the highly-anticipated Japanese series that has inspired quite few creative endeavors, including several games.

 Just got to wait one more month till Attack on Titan season 2???????? pic.twitter.com/OEEfHEF1Za